smirarab/sepp/README.UPP.md

 Common Problems:
 -------------------
 1. UPP requires SEPP to be installed.
 If UPP is not running, first check to see if SEPP was installed correctly.
-2. UPP requires PASTA to be installed to generate the backbone alignment and tree.
+2. UPP requires PASTA to be installed and the run_pasta.py executable to be on the path.

 ---------------------------------------------
 Running UPP